TABLE OF CONTENTS

 - Review Reminder Settings

 - Trust Badges

-Our Customer Reviews plugin (or simply CR) helps you to increase sales with social proof.
-This tutorial will help you to get started, configure the plugin, and start receiving first reviews for your e-commerce store.
+Customer Reviews plugin (or simply CR) helps you to increase sales with the help of social proof.
+This tutorial will help get started, configure the plugin, and start receiving reviews for your e-commerce store.

 Getting Started Videos